2. Collection Scope: Subject, Language, Geographic, and Chronological

-To serve the A. Alfred Taubman College of Architecture and Urban Planning Community
+To serve the Taubman College of Architecture and Urban Planning Community

-The A. Alfred Taubman College of Architecture and Urban Planning (TCAUP) at the University of Michigan ranks among the finest in the country in both graduate and undergraduate training and research.
+The Taubman College of Architecture and Urban Planning at the University of Michigan ranks among the finest in the country in both graduate and undergraduate training and research.
 The College prides itself on the diversity of culture, nationality, and ethnicity that characterizes its faculty and student body, and seeks to embrace those differences in supporting a rich curriculum, diverse research interests, and innovative professional endeavors.
 The curriculum couples technical design training with theoretical discourse.
-Approximately sixty-two faculty teach in the Architecture curriculum and twenty teach in the Urban and Regional Planning curriculum.
+Approximately eighty faculty teach in the Architecture curriculum and thirty teach in the Urban and Regional Planning curriculum.
 Several cross disciplines and several teach Urban Design.
-Another twenty faculty, from academic units affiliated with the Urban and Regional Planning program, address the breadth and interdisciplinary nature of the program.
-About 550 students are enrolled in the College, of which approximately thirty-five percent are in the undergraduate degree program in Architecture, approximately forty-five percent are in a graduate degree program in Architecture, and approximately twenty percent are in a graduate degree program in Urban and Regional Planning.
+Additional faculty, from academic units affiliated with the Urban and Regional Planning program, address the breadth and interdisciplinary nature of the program.
+About 520 students are enrolled in the College, of which approximately thirty-five percent are in the undergraduate degree program in Architecture, approximately forty-five percent are in a graduate degree program in Architecture, and approximately twenty percent are in a graduate degree program in Urban and Regional Planning.

 CAUP Degrees and Specializations

 - Architectural Theory & Criticism

 - Professional Practice